Daichi Laboratory's Synth1 is a virtual synthesizer based off of the Nord Lead 2 and is the most downloaded synth plug-in of all time.

 I also have a Ko-fi if you'd like to throw me a couple dollars, which would be graciously appreciated and lets me keep working on cool things like this!

-If you have any more questions, feel free to message me on Twitter, or shoot an email at info@thispatchdoesnotexist.com
+If you have any more questions, feel free to shoot me an email at info@thispatchdoesnotexist.com